 The previous long-range water supply plan recommended an initial minimum goal of a 12 percent reduction in water demand (DBS&A, 2006).
-This was one of the long-term goals developed for the LACWU's fiscal year 2013 planning, and it was approved by the Utility Board on September 18, 2013 (Alarid, 2015).
+This was one of the long-term goals developed for the County's fiscal year 2013 planning, and it was approved by the Utility Board on September 18, 2013 (Alarid, 2015).
 Comparing the 2006 water diversions to the more current data, this goal was met by 2014 (Table 5-1), when total diversions were 13 percent less than in 2006.
-Los Alamos County has a robust water conservation program (Section 8) and recently published an update to the Energy and Water Conservation Plan (LACWU, 2015).
-Further reductions in per capita demand are expected; however, to help compensate for the uncertainty of the LANL projections and ensure that the County plans for adequate future supply, further reductions in demand that may result from conservation have not been incorporated into the water demand projections that are shown on Table 5-9 and Figures 5-5 and 5-6.
+Los Alamos County has a robust water conservation program (Section 8) and published an update to the Energy and Water Conservation Plan in 2015 (LADPU, 2015).
+Further reductions in per capita demand are expected.